vramework/vramework-website/docs/overview/1-getting-started.md

 npm install
 ```

-The `project` directory will be created, node modules and a few other boilerplate files will be installed, and several different folders will be created:
+The `project` directory will be created.
+Node modules and other boilerplate files will be installed, and a files will be created:

 ```bash
 src/